 Urban Mid-Autumn Carnival at Victoria Park

-This is the all-in-one mega event that offers magnificent lantern displays and a full cultural programme including a Fire Dragon Dance, kung fu demonstrations, folk songs and crafts and this year we are returning with a full programme.
+This is the all-in-one mega event that offers magnificent lantern displays and a full cultural programme including a Fire Dragon Dance, kung fu demonstrations, folk songs, crafts and much more.

 Where?: Victoria Park at Soccer Pitches 1 - 6